tidev/titanium-docs/docs/api/titanium/android/broadcastreceiver.md

 programmatically creating and registering broadcast receivers.
 Titanium does not support declaring a receiver in the Android manifest.

-To create a Broadcast Receiver, use the [createBroadcastReceiver](Titanium.Android.createBroadcastReceiver) method.
+To create a Broadcast Receiver, use the <Titanium.Android.createBroadcastReceiver> method.
 Specify either a callback to handle the broadcast with the `onReceived` property or a JavaScript file with the `url` property.
 Do not specify both.
 If both properties are used, the `url` property takes precedence.

-To start listening to a broadcast, pass the `BroadcastReceiver` object and an array of broadcast actions to listen for to the [registerBroadcastReceiver](Titanium.Android.registerBroadcastReceiver) method.
+To start listening to a broadcast, pass the `BroadcastReceiver` object and an array of broadcast actions to listen for to the <Titanium.Android.registerBroadcastReceiver> method.

 Titanium exposes some of the system-level broadcasts as the `Titanium.Android.ACTION_*` constants.
 Note that some of these constants are not broadcast messages.